top of page

 DPDC Bylaws

-2.1 OBJECTIVE: The objective of the Central Committee shall be to further the aims of the Democratic Party (hereinafter called the “Party”), to assist in the election of party candidates and to educate party members.
+2.1 OBJECTIVE: The objective of the Central Committee shall be to further the aims of the Democratic Party (hereinafter called the “Party”), to assist in the election of party and other progressive candidates and to educate party members and the general community on relevant policy and political issues of importance to our community and the Party.

 3.1 AUTHORITY: The Central Committee is the highest authority in Democratic matters of the Party in Douglas County, Oregon, and shall have all powers given it by the State of Oregon to manage its affairs and transact its business.
-The legislative power of the county Party shall be vested in the Central Committee.
-The Central Committee exercises its authority by a majority vote with a quorum present.
+The legislative power of the County Party shall be vested in the Central Committee.
+The Central Committee exercises its authority by a majority vote (unless otherwise specified) with a quorum present.

 4.1 AFFIRMATIVE ACTION: The Central Committee shall insure the widest and fairest representation of registered Democrats in its organization and activities of the Party in Douglas County, Oregon.
 All rules shall be adopted by procedures that assure fair and open participation.
-Discrimination in the conduct of affairs on the basis of race, sex, age, color, creed, national origin, religion, ethnic identity, sexual orientation, economic status, disability, parenthood, or marital status shall be prohibited.
+Discrimination in the conduct of affairs based on race, sex, gender identity, age, color, creed, national origin, religion, ethnic identity, sexual orientation, economic status, disability, parenthood, or marital status shall be prohibited.
 All meetings of the Central Committee shall be open to the public.

 5.1 MEETINGS: All Party Meetings, including, but not limited to, Executive, Organization, Standing/Special Committees, Platform Convention, Central Committee meetings, may be held either in-person or electronically or a hybrid of in-person and electronic, as determined by the Chair.
 A virtual meeting platform that allows online and telephone access with bi-directional aural communication must be used.
 Any ballot vote held at a meeting must be accessible to every credentialed voter in its respective physical or electronic form, whenever applicable.